|The Devil’s Advocate™|

 The systems are path-dependent, not initial-condition-dependent.
 The longer the the system continues the more dependent the system will be on the infinity of subsequently intervening causes.

 For a complexity theorist, the butterfly’s wing metaphor makes the point not that hurricanes can be reduced to their infinitesimal operating causes and therefore predicted, but that they cannot.
-These systems are so complex — so ontologically indeterminate — that it is theoretically impossible to predict how they will behave.
+These systems are so complex — so ontologically indeterminate — that it is theoretically impossible, and not just practically impossible, to predict how they will behave.

 Butterfly wing-flaps are discrete independent events.
 Unless you hypothesise some kind of spooky quantum butterfly entanglement, one butterfly flapping its wings will not make more or less likely another butterfly’s decision to do the same, let alone any of the other environmental factors that might cause a tropical storm.